sean-m-higgins/Website-Fingerprinting-ML/README.md

 - result

 These all will be ignored for a git push in case we want to leave guidelines for any specific things to do within that folder

-## Python files
-We probably want to create multiple python files in the beginning so that we can test our results

-I have done this so far by creting *clean.py* which is going to be creating a numpy array of our data